 Shanine Dennill

 Shanine's speciality is bringing Rituals and Rest to students to awaken to (and remember) the sacred.
 She offers yoga and meditation classes, powerful nature and moon events, and profoundly transformative teacher trainings.
 Her spiritual journey began at a young age when the death of family members touched her and made her seek the meaning of life and death.
 This has led her on a quest to live and share with others the wisdom of living life with deep reverence, fully embodied, and to our greatest potential.
-She is also currently studying to become an Ayurveda Health Advisor.
+She is also an Ayurveda Health Advisor.